Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

   - `[Id <String>]`: Gets or sets the ARM ID of the dependent resource.
   - `[TargetId <String>]`: Gets or sets the resource ARM id of either the MoveResource or the resource ARM ID of         the dependent resource.

-DETAIL <IMoveResourceErrorBody[]>: A list of additional details about the error.
+ERRORDETAIL <IMoveResourceErrorBody[]>: A list of additional details about the error.
   - `[Code <String>]`: An identifier for the error.
 Codes are invariant and are intended to be consumed programmatically.
   - `[Detail <IMoveResourceErrorBody[]>]`: A list of additional details about the error.
   - `[Message <String>]`: A message describing the error, intended to be suitable for display in a user interface.